 Mariana Manrique

 Fast2 is a software initiative from Service Works Global.
-SWG’s objective is to be the go-to for property management by offering comprehensive solutions that facilitate the management their customers' spaces and properties.
+SWG’s objective is to be the go-to company for property management.
+They already have a large presence in Sweden with their native software and multiple mobile apps.

 "We want to develop a web app that has all the features of our current software."